SamiK171/Personal-Portfolio-Site/README.md

 Live site: https://samikhan171.vercel.app

 **About This Repository 🧑‍💻:**
-Designed and generated using Claude, customized and maintained by me, and Hosted on Vercel.
+Designed and generated using Claude, customized and maintained by me, and hosted on Vercel.

 # **What's Included 👓**
 Sections: Home, Resume, Projects, Education, About, Contact